RodgerLeblanc/Squircle/README.md

 --------------
 Easily add a Squircle in your app.

-1) Copy "Squircle" folder in your "src" folder
+1) Copy "Squircle" folder in your "assets" folder

 2) Add this to your qml file header where you want to add a Squircle:
 ```sh